 Background on Script and Principal Languages using it

 Odia (known in Unicode as Oriya) is an Eastern Indic language spoken by about 40 million people mainly in the Indian state of Odisha (Orissa), and also in parts of West Bengal, Jharkhand, Chhattisgarh and Andhra Pradesh.
 Oriya (Odia) is one of the many official languages of India.
 It is the official language of Odisha, and the second official language of Jharkhand.
 Eminent Linguists like John Beames, G. A. Grierson, L.S.S.
-O’Malley, Suniti Kumar Chatterjee, S. N. Rajaguru, John Boulton and others consider Odia asOdia as one of the most ancient languages of India.
+O’Malley, Suniti Kumar Chatterjee, S. N. Rajaguru, John Boulton and others consider Odia as one of the most ancient languages of India.
 In Indic family of languages, Oriya (Odia) is closest to Sanskrit and least influenced by foreign languages.
 Only these two Indic languages (viz.
 Sanskrit and Odia) have got classical tag due to their rich, uninfluenced and long literary history.
 According to National Mission for Manuscripts, after Sanskrit (11,66,743), Odia (2,13,088) has the largest number of documented manuscripts in the India.

-Odia waspreviouslyspelt as Oriya, and Odisha as Orissa, However,Odia and Odisha are now the preferred names officially in English as they are closer to their native names: ଓଡ଼ିଆ (oḍiā) [ɔɖiaː] and ଓଡ଼ିଶା (oḍiśā) [ɔɖisaː].
+Odia waspreviouslyspelt as Oriya, and Odisha as Orissa,.
+However,Odia and Odisha are now the preferred names officially in English as they are closer to their native names: ଓଡ଼ିଆ (oḍiā) [ɔɖiaː] and ଓଡ଼ିଶା (oḍiśā) [ɔɖisaː].

 With reference to Wikipedia(https://en.wikipedia.org/wiki/Odia_language) Oriya (Odia) language is also used by minority populations of the neighboring states of Jharkhand, West Bengal, Chhattisgarh and Andhra Pradesh.
 The region has been known at different stages of history as Kalinga, Udra, Utkala or Koshala.
 Odisha was a vast empire in ancient and medieval times, extending from the Ganges in the north to the Godavari in the south.
 During British rule, however, Odisha lost its political identity and formed parts of the Bengal and Madras Presidencies.
 The present state of Odisha was formed in 1936.
 The modern Oriya (Odia) language is formed mostly from Pali words with significant Sanskrit influence.
 About 28% of modern Oriya (Odia) words have Adivasi origins, and about 2% have Hindustani (Hindi/Urdu), Persian, or Arabic origins.
 The earliest written texts in the language are about thousand years old.The first Oriya (Odia) newspaper was Utkala Deepika first published on 4 August 1866.